 - What is my optimal short-term discount level?

-- How can I set prices to minimize brand equity erosion?
+- How can I set base or msrp prices to minimize brand equity erosion and maximise profits?

-- How can I set pricing dynamically over days and weeks to optimize sales and revenue targets?
+- How can I set pricing dynamically over time to optimize sales and revenue targets?

 - What is the optimal interest rate strategy for new and existing customers?

-These questions are addressed as part of our dynamic MMM service, with depth of advice depending on the granularity of analysis.
-At high levels of aggregation, pricing response is more contaminated by distributional effects and price is more of a general control factor.
-At lower levels - such as sales channel and product – (dynamic) price elasticities are more actionable for optimal price-setting.
+The depth of advice depends on the granularity of analysis: At high levels of aggregation, pricing response is more contaminated by distributional effects and price is more of a general control factor.
+At lower levels - such as sales channel, product and store level - (dynamic) price elasticities are more actionable for optimal price-setting.